Small $x$ behavior in QCD from maximal entanglement and conformal invariance: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this work, we described small $x$ QCD as a conformal field theory, building on Lipatov's spin chain duality.
 Using exact Bethe Ansatz methods, we extracted the central charge of the corresponding CFT and found $c=1$.
-This result provides a solid theoretical foundation for earlier proposals linking parton distributions to quantum entanglement, and implies the universal small-$x$ behavior
+This result provides a solid theoretical foundation for earlier proposals linking parton distributions to quantum entanglement, and implies the universal small $x$ behavior

 The identification of $c=1$ places the BFKL dynamics within a well-understood universality class and opens the door to applying powerful CFT techniques to high-energy QCD, where conventional methods are notoriously difficult.

-The conformal field theory framework allows for systematic generalizations.
+The CFT framework allows for systematic generalizations.
 In particular, corrections to the gluon structure function at small Bjorken $x$ can be computed using perturbed CFT techniques.
 We anticipate an expansion of the form

 where the leading $n=-1$ term was obtained in~\cite{Zhang:2021hra}, while the higher-order coefficients $a_n$ remain to be determined.
 Their calculation will require extending the methods developed here to incorporate perturbations of the $c=1$ theory.